Loki-Astari/geeky-nextjs/content/posts/Variables.md

 std::set<Key>           // Represents a set of keys of type 'Key'
 ```

-The list may seem a bit daunting at first, but while you are learning if you restrict yourselves to three built in types (**bool**, **int** and **double**) and two standard types (**std::string** and **std::vector&lt;T&gt;**) you will be able to solve most beginner/training problems.
+The list may seem a bit daunting at first, but while you are learning if you restrict yourselves to three built-in types (**bool**, **int** and **double**) and two standard types (**std::string** and **std::vector&lt;T&gt;**) you will be able to solve most beginner/training problems.

-The other built in types are usually used when you need larger range of values or need to save space.
-The additional standard type (shown above) are different types of container and provide different accesses characteristics (which will be explained later).
-We will cover all these types in due course.
+The other built-in types are usually used when you need a wider range of values or need to save space.
+The additional standard types (shown above) are different types of containers that provide different access characteristics (which will be explained later).
+We will eventually cover all these types.

-So an example of usage of the most common types is:
+So, an example of usage of the most common types is:

-variables.cpp
+#### variables.cpp
 ```c
 #include <string>
 #include <vector>